 Pay Less Out-of-pocket at the Closing Table

-In addition to your down payment, you’ll be responsible for paying closing costs — the fees that CrossCountry Mortgage, Inc., doing business in the State of New York as CrossCountry Financing, and other parties charge as part of the home financing process.
+In addition to your down payment, you’ll be responsible for paying closing costs — the fees that CrossCountry Mortgage, Inc. and other parties charge as part of the home financing process.

 These fees may include: